codescare/codescare.github.io/README.md

 # Code Scare

 Coding can be scary, but it isn't.
-This is my blog, create just for fun, with ❤.
+This is my blog, created just for fun, updated infrequently, written with ❤.

 [![Build Status](https://travis-ci.org/pulsejet/blog.svg?branch=master)](https://travis-ci.org/pulsejet/blog)